microsoft/SmartHotel360-Backend/docs/01-setup.md

 1. Within a few minutes the cluster will show 100% for all of the objects in it.

     ![All ready](../media/all-green.png)

+Congratulations!
+You've deployed the APIs.
+You're 75% of the way there, now, and all that remains is to deploy the public web site.
+This is a good opportunity for a much-earned break!

+## Set up Ingress

+In order to route traffic to the various APIs within the AKS cluster, you'll need to set up a front door, or "ingress."

+> Note: Eventually this step will be deprecated in lieu of the integrated ingress features of AKS.
+We're in the process of improving the deployment by using Helm charts, and when we do that we'll start using AKS's integrated ingress features.

 1. If you forgot to note the `HTTPApplicationRoutingZoneName` property earlier, execute the command below to get the JSON representation of your cluster.